xavier-zy/Awesome-pytorch-list-CNVersion/README.md

 137. <kbd>12000+</kbd> [ray](https://github.com/ray-project/ray): A fast and simple framework for building and running distributed applications.
 Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperparameter tuning library. ray.io
 138. <kbd>1000-</kbd> [Pytorch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal): A temporal extension library for PyTorch Geometric.
 139. <kbd>1000-</kbd> [Poutyne](https://github.com/GRAAL-Research/poutyne): A Keras-like framework for PyTorch that handles much of the boilerplating code needed to train neural networks.
+140. <kbd>1000-</kbd> [Pytorch-Toolbox](https://github.com/PistonY/torch-toolbox): This is toolbox project for Pytorch.
+Aiming to make you write Pytorch code more easier, readable and concise.
+141. <kbd>1000-</kbd> [Pytorch-contrib](https://github.com/pytorch/contrib): It contains reviewed implementations of ideas from recent machine learning papers.
+142. <kbd>4500+</kbd> [EfficientNet PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch): It contains an op-for-op PyTorch reimplementation of EfficientNet, along with pre-trained models and examples.
+143. <kbd>1000-</kbd> [PyTorch/XLA](https://github.com/pytorch/xla): PyTorch/XLA is a Python package that uses the XLA deep learning compiler to connect the PyTorch deep learning framework and Cloud TPUs.

 ## Tutorials & books & examples｜教程 & 书籍 & 示例